Everyday Items You Should Be Cleaning But Are Not Cleaning Often Enough

 What to do: At least once a week, wipe down your light switches.
 Personally, I also spray mine with Lysol after I wipe them down.
 When going into a public place and you need to turn a light on, clean your hands as soon as possible because we touch our faces with our hands regularly and often without realizing it.

 Just like light switches, we frequently handle remote controls without a thought about germs.
 So, the more it’s touched and by more people, the more illness it spreads.
 In fact, studies have found your remote controls harbored more germs than many other items.

 What to do: A simple antibacterial wipe once a week unless there is an illness in the home in which case you may need more.

 Studies have shown that toothbrushes have fecal matter on them, due to the fact of open storing within the bathroom and they say the fecal matter is spread upon flushing of the toilet.

 What to do: Don’t store it out in the open.
-Store toothbrushes where they are not touching, storing it so it can air-dry.
+Store toothbrushes where they are not touching, storing them so they can air-dry.
 If you store it closed immediately after brushing while wet, then it allows the growth of bacteria, which can be just as bad.

 We transfer more germs by touching other objects and other people as well as ourselves, and many people, are not washing their hands often enough, if at all.

 What to do: We need to be more conscious of handwashing and doing it not just after the bathroom but before and after touching food, activities, even after waking up.